 - Pratioma Vivah

 The marriages between men of higher Varna or caste and women of lower varna or caste are called Anuloma and it was widely accepted by Hindu society.
 The Brahmins were allowed to marry women of all other lower Varnas including Sudras.
-But reverse of anuloma vivah is called pratiloma vivah and it was prohibited in Hindu society because male belongs to inferior caste.
+But the reverse of anuloma vivah is called pratiloma vivah and it was prohibited in Hindu society because male belongs to an inferior caste.

-The Constitution through its Preamble, Fundamental Rights and Directive Principles created a secular State based on the principle of equality and non-discrimination, striking a balance between the rights of the individuals and the duty and commitment of the State to establish an egalitarian social order.
+The Constitution through its Preamble, Fundamental Rights and Directive Principles created a secular state based on the principle of equality and non-discrimination, striking a balance between the rights of the individuals and the duty and commitment of the State to establish an egalitarian social order.